One week in, and I already hated this town.

 I sat down at the table for breakfast as my dad flew into a rage about his missing shoe.
 I kept my face down to hide my smirk, as I ate my cereal.

-By the time mum and I were leaving, my dad was officially late for his first day at work, and he still hadn't located his missing shoe.
+By the time mum and I were leaving, my dad was officially late for work, and he still hadn't located his missing shoe.